Selling Search Engine Optimization (SEO) services to local businesses isn’t that complicated, but it’s also not like shooting fish in a barrel.

 Routinely send clients a complete audit report of the website to demonstrate areas that require improvements.
 Make sure the information is jargon-free and easy-to-understand by your clients.

-It will also show your potential clients that you have the necessary tools and technologies to seek and fix problems.
+It will also show your potential SEO clients that you have the necessary tools and technologies to seek and fix problems.

 To win new SEO clients, all you need to have is an impressive-looking proposal.
 It would help if you actively thought about what to include in it to make it a winning proposition.